Skip to main content

 Reports and consultations received through these points of contact are accepted anonymously and remain strictly confidential.
 If, as a result of investigation, there is a clear violation of respect for human rights, the Group takes appropriate action against the perpetrator, and protects the victim and whistleblower so that they are not treated prejudicially for having made a report.

-In fiscal 2023, there were 41 consultation matters relating to discrimination and harassment, and we investigated the facts and took appropriate action.
+In fiscal year ended March 2025, there were 109 consultation matters relating to discrimination and harassment, and we investigated the facts and took appropriate action.

 Going forward, we plan to strengthen the system to improve the effectiveness of the points of contact for consultation.